aikyahd/Disqus-Latest-Comments/README.md

 NOTE: We have used PHP cURL method and converted the response text to an object using "simplexml_load_string" function.
 The code provide will only work if your XML file will have the following structure.
+See the file named "latest.rss".
 For different structure, get creative and figure out how to use the code at your advantage.